 Butternut Squash Appetizer – Pesto Rounds

 This was the first year we did our Thanksgiving Clean eating challenge!
-If you aren’t familiar with the challenge, readers were asked to submit one of their favorite Thanksgiving recipes that was in need of a make over.
+(Wondering what Clean Eating is?
+Read this: The Clean Eating Diet).
+If you aren’t familiar with the challenge, readers were asked to submit one of their favorite Thanksgiving recipes that were in need of a makeover.
 In exchange, I would adjust the recipe to make a clean eating compliant recipe.
-This recipe for Butternut Squash Rounds are the first recipe in the challenge!
+This recipe for Butternut Squash Rounds is the first recipe in the challenge!

 The Original Thanksgiving Recipe